StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

     _...probably because its user interface and interactions are overly complex, unituitive, unnatural, not error-prone or require too much effort._

-Intuitive UIs must incorporate a combination of the following characteristics:
+In research and extensive field experiments, a number of characteristics were identified that serve as constituents of UIs perceived as intiutive.

+In the following, we briefly outline these characteristics:

 1. __Discoverability__